 In addition, Cloudflare is certified under the Privacy Shield agreement and has thus undertaken to comply with European data protection law.
 Its status can be verified by visiting www.privacyshield.gov/participant.

-We use the booking system of HRS Destination Solutions GmbH, Breslauer Platz 4, 50668 Cologne (HRS DS) to arrange and book overnight accommodation.
-If you make a booking on our site, you agree to your personal data being stored and processed by HRS DS in order to deal with your booking.
-Your personal data will be forwarded to HRS DS and processed.
+We use the booking system of DS Destination Solutions GmbH, Breslauer Platz 4, 50668 Cologne (DS) to arrange and book overnight accommodation.
+If you make a booking on our site, you agree to your personal data being stored and processed by DS in order to deal with your booking.
+Your personal data will be forwarded to DS and processed.
 Furthermore, your data will be forwarded to the provider of the accommodation booked.
-This data is stored and processed to support and deal with your booking and your authentication as well as for billing purposes between HRS DS and GLC Glücksburg Consulting AG as the agency partners of the accommodation provider.
+This data is stored and processed to support and deal with your booking and your authentication as well as for billing purposes between DS and GLC Glücksburg Consulting AG as the agency partners of the accommodation provider.
 Whenever a booking is made, the data will be stored for the commercial retention period of ten years.

 h.
 Die NetzWerkstatt